steadybit/docs-public/content/experiments/1-design.md

 Now you need to specifiy the blast radius of the experiment.
 The blast radius is narrowed down by choosing attributes.
 If the team is restricted to certain targets, the mandatory attributes will be shown.
-You can filter down the the list with the available attributes using the search field.
+You can filter down the list with the available attributes using the search field.
-Selecting an attribute is done by clicking on it, deselecting by clicking on the attribute in the list on the right hand side.
+An attribute is selected by clicking on it, deselecting by clicking on the attribute in the list on the right hand side.

 After selecting the attributes you must limit the selected targets to a fixed number or percentage.
 This is mandatory to not accidentally attack all instances.
 100% is a valid value - but you need to be explicit about that.